SondagesPro/LS-arrayTextAdapt/README.md

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.06 only)
-- Clone in plugins/arrayTextAdapt directory
+- Clone with Submodule in plugins/arrayTextAdapt directory

 ## Home page & Copyright
 - HomePage <http://extensions.sondages.pro/>